Foster Care

 Foster Care Stipend Rates in Georgia

-What Can the Foster Care Stipend Be Used For?
+What Expenses Does the Georgia Foster Care Stipend Cover?

 As a foster parent, you may wonder what expenses Georgia's monthly stipend should cover.

-We know that raising a child comes with many costs, and understanding how to use your stipend can help you provide the best care possible.
+Raising a child comes with many costs, and understanding how to use your stipend for a child in foster care can help you provide the best quality of life possible.

 Daily Living Expenses